1. Introduction

 The [Permissions] spec assumes that request permission to use will always succeed.
 That is, it assumes that the user will always make a choice and that the algorithm will always deliver a

-answer corresponding to that choice.
+grant/denyanswer corresponding to that choice.
 But you can’t force a user to do that.
 Some user agents may have different UI affordances for an explicit denial (e.g. a "deny" button) on one hand, and cancelling or dismissing the request dialog (e.g. an "X" button in the top right corner).
 Here, we distinguish between these two actions, despite no clear hook for this in the underlying specification.

-getter steps are to return the value
+position getter steps are to return the value

-of [[position]]
+of [[position]].

-getter steps are to return the value of
+error getter steps are to return the value of

 -